saumya/PhpComposer/README.md

 PHP Application with Composer
 =============================

-A photo sharing application.
+A photo displaying application.
+Upload photos and give them a title/quote.

-The basics are ready.
-Working on the database and researching which one to implement.

 The `composer` is a PHP executable.
 All that is needed is a PHP executable to run `composer`.